Craig Sager: Local cable and MLB

-Sager began his career as a reporter for WXLT (now WWSB-Channel 40) in Sarasota, Florida.
+Sager began his career as a reporter for WXLT (WWSB-Channel 40) in Sarasota, Florida.
 He worked as a radio news director in 1974, making $95 a week for his efforts, a paltry sum which was supplemented by his access to sports events.
 Sager was in Atlanta and dodged security to be on the field on April 8, 1974, when slugger Hank Aaron hit his record-breaking 715th home run, brashly seeking to interview the superstar at home plate amidst mass fan pandemonium.

-In the mid-1970s, Sager had a short stint as a weatherman at WLCY-TV (now WTSP-TV) in St. Petersburg where he was mentored by then Sports Director, Dick Crippen.
+In the mid-1970s, Sager had a short stint as a weatherman at WLCY-TV (WTSP-TV) in St. Petersburg where he was mentored by then Sports Director, Dick Crippen.
 He then went to WINK-TV in Ft.
 Myers as a sports reporter where he covered the Kansas City Royals in spring training at Terry Park.

 In 1978, Sager joined KMBC-Channel 9 in Kansas City, Missouri, where he broadcast Kansas City Royals spring training games and Kansas City Chiefs preseason games during the 1970s.
 Sager would remain at the station until 1981.
 The young reporter was later remembered by Major League Baseball hall of famer George Brett from an encounter at spring training as a "tireless worker" who would set up and focus the camera before conducting his own interview, essentially becoming a "one-man crew".